RiskoZoSlovenska/hufets/README.md

 Some magic characters, such as `_`s and `...`s, will try to match multiple characters lazily, *but they do not backtrack*.
 The rationale behind this is that backtracking is not needed for most of HUFETS' use cases and only opens up possibilities for [catastrophic backtracking](https://www.regular-expressions.info/catastrophic.html).

+A pattern that is empty, or contains only whitespace and magic characters (` `, `|`, `/`, etc.), only matches an empty string.

+HUFETS ignores leading or trailing whitespace in patterns.

 ### Quotes

 With the exception of the single quote (see below), any characters between an opening quote (`"`) and a closing quote (also a `"`) are matched literally (without the quotes themselves).
 Quotes cannot be escaped inside quotes; use a single quote.
 When there is an unbalanced amount of quotes in the pattern, the last quote is matched literally.

-Single quotes (`'`s) are sort of an exception to everything; they will match either a single quote or a double quote.
+Single quotes (`'`s) are sort of an exception to everything; they will *always* match either a single quote or a double quote.

 ### Spaces

 Any sequences of whitespace characters in the pattern matches any sequence of non-alphanumeric characters.
 At least one character must be matched and the rest of the characters are matched lazily, so that the pattern `a !b` matches `a !b` and `a ! !b`, but not `a ! b`, `a!b` or `a  b`.

-Flanking spaces in the pattern signify that the string must also be flanked by whitespace.
+Leading/trailing spaces in the pattern are ignored.
+Additionally, spaces behave differently when next to an [ellipse](#ellipses).

 ### Underscores